 Convergent evolution and morphology

-As another part of my PhD, I am investigating the principles of morphological evolution, the role of ecology in shaping this evolution, and the potential for ecological and morphological convergent evolution in two pseudomodel organismal systems, namely the Cophylinae (Madagascan narrow-mouthed frogs) and the Chamaeleonidae (chameleons).
-One of the key things I am interested in is the predictability of evolution given a similar but non-identical set of ‘starting conditions.’
+As another part of my PhD, I am investigating the principles of morphological evolution, the role of ecology in shaping this evolution, and the potential for ecological and morphological convergent evolution in two pseudo-model organismal systems, namely the Cophylinae (Madagascan narrow-mouthed frogs) and the Chamaeleonidae (chameleons).
+One of the key things I am interested in is the predictability of evolution given a similar but non-identical set of ‘starting conditions’, and the process of adaptive morphological evolution at the genomic level.

 Private life and hobbies